pkardas/notes/books/ddd.md

 Software is unable to fill in gaps with common sense - that is why knowledge crunching is important.

 Example with overbooking strategy: overbooking check should be extracted from the booking functionality to be more explicit and visible.
-This is example fo domain modeling and securing and sharing knowledge.
+This is example of domain modeling and securing and sharing knowledge.

 ## Chapter 2: Communication and the Use of Language